QubitPi/leadership-blogs/src/content/posts/reading-philosophy/index.md

 category: English
 draft: false
 ---

-I always find it interesting that folks without background in academic philosophy think that they have to read the primary sources with very little hand holding.
-And I truly mean that as just ‘interesting’, with no sassiness or judgement.

-I studied both physics and philosophy and I have literally never in my life met someone that tries to access physics by reading the primary academic literature.
-But I know tons of people interested enough to have read A Brief History of Time.
+It is an interesting assumption that people without background in academic Philosophy think that one have to read the primary sources with verify little hand holding.
+Studying both Physics and Philosophy, I have literally never in my life met someone that tries to access Physics by reading the primary academic literature.

-If you’re interested in philosophy and don’t have any training in it, why not just read the ‘popular’ philosophy books just like interested lay people read ‘popular’ science books?

-I mean that with no judgement.
-There are great podcasts and intros to philosophy, and even university level introductory texts that take these complex and often unfriendly primary texts and parse them for the lay person.
+Literally nobody interested in Physics starts by trying to read Newton’s principia.
+If one is interested in Philosophy and doesn't have any training in it, why not start with Philosophy textbooks just like how we study Physics in college?
+These university level introductory texts take these complex and often unfriendly primary texts and parse them for us.

-Literally nobody interested in physics starts by trying to read Newton’s principia.
-Why do ppl interested in philosophy start by just diving into Nietzsche assuming they’ll get it?